 Books About Authors & Writers

 As book lovers, there’s something fascinating about reading books with author protagonists.
 Whether it’s literary or historical fiction, romance, or a mystery, these books invite us into the creative process and offer a behind-the-scenes look at the realities of bringing a story to life.
-The novels and non-fiction on this book list are perfect whether you are participating in our Book Lover’s Challenge or just looking for your next great read.
+These novels and non-fiction books are perfect whether you are participating in our Book Lover’s Challenge or just looking for your next great read.

 Hand pulling book off shelf with title of Books About Authors & Writers